Generic Name: estradiol (ES-tra-DYE-ol)

 Some MEDICINES MAY INTERACT with estradiol emulsion.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Barbiturates (eg, phenobarbital), hydantoins (eg, phenytoin), or rifampin because they may decrease estradiol emulsion's effectiveness
+- Carbamazepine, phenobarbital, rifampin, or St. John's wort because they may decrease estradiol emulsion's effectiveness

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if estradiol emulsion may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.